MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 ### 1. A GPL v2+ package and source code (MDAnalysis v2.5 and lower)

-This is the original state of the license up until the [2.5.x releases of MDAnalysis](https://www.mdanalysis.org/blog/page2/#releases-2-5-0-and-2-4-x-of-mdanalysis).
+This is the original state of the license up until the [2.5.x releases of MDAnalysis][release 2.5].
 The package and source code were released under a [GPL v2+][GPL v2] license.

 ### 2. A GPL v3+ package, and a mix of historical GPL v2+ and new LGPL v2.1+ source code (MDAnalysis v2.6 onwards)